-Many of the new restaurants that never become viable businesses were doomed even before they opened their doors, owing to a lack of systematic preparation.
-It cannot be emphasized enough how planning and organization is crucial for a restaurant’s success especially early on before you have a customer base.
+Most new restaurant owners fear that his or her new restaurant will never get off the ground.
+With all the risks, a healthy degree of worry is helpful as new restaurants experience high failure rates.
+Many of the new restaurants that never become viable businesses were doomed even before they opened their doors, due to a lack of systematic preparation.
+It cannot be emphasized enough how planning and organization is crucial for a restaurant’s success—especially early on, before you have a customer base.

 The Restaurant Industry Realities